hughpyle/directsynth/README.md

 and also makes the phase relationships within the note change over time.

 A second method builds "drum-like" sounds.
 The frequencies of the overtones are related by being zeros of the Bessel functions.
 They're strangely inharmonic, but very familiar.
-My goal is to make something that can sounds like a tabla or floor tom or kettledrum or glockenspiel.
+My goal is to make something that can sound like a tabla or floor tom or kettledrum or glockenspiel.

 I'm hoping that some interesting sounds can be made by combining these two methods together.
 Perhaps the beginning of a sound can be "drumlike" and its decay turn "stringlike" -- or, maybe a sustained sound can become increasingly "stringlike".

 But already there are too many degrees of freedom.
 The design now needs to *narrow* the set of choices, to have only two or three dimensions, that can be smoothly controlled with sliders or other input mechanisms to create a wide and interesting palette.

+Results
+---

+Input will be MIDI.
+The current code supports traditional MIDI Hardware input.
+This should be extended to include USB serial MIDI, and also to trigger using interrupts instead of a polling loop.

+Right now I think the synth is just about capable of 6-note polyphony with 12 overtones per note.
+My intention is to have that scale automatically.
+If fewer notes are sounding, more of their overtones should be calculated.
+While more are sounding, each should have fewer overtones calculated as needed to fit the time budget.
+I don't expect audible problems if those numbers are changed dynamically.

+To make a production-ready synth, it should be quite possible to run multiple Teensy chips in parallel, each computing some subset of the notes played!

 Additional reading